 Ashley is also a part-time Faculty Associate at the Arizona State University.
 She teaches a graduate level course to students enrolled in the School of Social Work, part of the College of Public Service and Community Solutions at ASU.
 She currently sits on the Board of Directors for the Public Relations Society of America – Phoenix Chapter, the third largest chapter in the nation.
 She was recently selected to participate in Arizona’s distinguished 2018 SheLEADS program, a competitive program for high-impact women invested in career success, community and each other.

-She holds a Bachelor of Arts in Psychology from University of Northern Iowa, and a Master of Social Work degree with a concentration in Policy, Administration and Communities from ASU.
+She holds a B.A. in Psychology from University of Northern Iowa, and a MSW with a concentration in Policy, Administration and Communities from ASU.